SmolAlli/Discord-Bots/README.md

 They have role reactions and temporary VC capabilities

-*at the time, the JS bot is incomplete*
+I hope that the JS bot works.